resthub/resthub-js/src/documentation/class.rst

 When a class is extended, all static and prototype properties are available on the new class.
 If you overwrite a function, you can call the base class's function by calling this._super.
-Lets create a SeaMonster class.
+Let's create a SeaMonster class.
 SeaMonsters are less efficient at eating small children, but more powerful fighters.::

 	Monster.extend("SeaMonster", {